Official-Codaisseur-Graduate/calendar-api-server/README.md

 - On the backend, add an email notification for users whenever a teacher or admin changes their rank.

-- n the backend, add an email notification to a specific email address whenever a new account completes registration.
+- On the backend, add an email notification to a specific email address whenever a new account completes registration.
 This target email address should be configured and stored in the database, so there should be a "Set notification email" functionality on Backend and Frontend, similar to setting the Google API settings.

 - Integrate the project with the Codaisseur Readest App.
 Talk to Wouter de Vos for details.